Infante Enrique, Duke of Seville: Early life

+Exile

-Although a possible marriage between Enrique and Isabella II was considered, she married Enrique's brother, Francis, Duke of Cádiz, who was Enrique's elder, but whose effeminacy had been construed as rendering him an unlikely father and therefore a less suitable marital candidate.
-At the same time the queen's younger sister, Infanta Luisa, was married to the Duke of Montpensier at the instigation of France.
+Although a possible marriage between Enrique and Isabella II was considered, she married Enrique's brother Francis, Duke of Cádiz, who was Enrique's elder, but whose effeminacy had been construed as rendering him an unlikely father and therefore a less suitable marital candidate.
+At the same time, the queen's younger sister, Infanta Luisa, was married to the Duke of Montpensier at the instigation of France.

 Openly offended at these setbacks, and accused of taking part in a revolt against the monarchy in Galicia, Enrique was expelled from Spain in March 1846, shortly before the wedding of his brother and the Queen.
-Don Enrique took refuge in Belgium, where his sister Isabel Fernandina was staying.
-At that time he was considered a candidate for the Throne of Mexico, although there is little evidence that Enrique pursued that prospect.
+Enrique took refuge in Belgium, where his sister Isabel Fernandina was staying.
+At that time, he was considered a candidate for the throne of Mexico, although there is little evidence that Enrique pursued that prospect.

 Marriage and family

 Shortly thereafter, Enrique was allowed to return to Spain, where he met Elena María de Castellví|Elena María de Castellví y Shelly (1821–1863), daughter of Antonio de Padua de Castellvi y Fernández de Córdoba, Count of Castellá, and his wife Margarita Shelly.
-The Queen did not support the misalliance, so the couple eloped to Rome on 6 May 1847.
+The Queen did not support the mésalliance, thus the couple eloped to Rome on 6 May 1847.
 Upon the couple's return to Spain, they were banished to Bayonne, later settling in Toulouse.

 They had four sons and one daughter: